Also known as: Threatened miscarriage, Threatened spontaneous abortion, Abortion - threatened or Threatened abortion

-Note: During an actual miscarriage, low back pain or abdominal pain (dull to sharp, constant to intermittent) can occur.
+Note: During a miscarriage, low back pain or abdominal pain (dull to sharp, constant to intermittent) can occur.
 Tissue or clot-like material may pass from the vagina.

 Exams and Tests

-Many women with threatened miscarriage go on to have a normal pregnancy.
+Most women with a threatened miscarriage go on to have a normal pregnancy.